semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 ### Feedback for Semgrep Pro Engine

 The team at Semgrep is excited to hear what’s on your mind.
-As you explore Semgrep Pro Engine, we want to know what you'd like to be able to capture with Semgrep Pro Engine.
+As you explore Semgrep Pro Engine, we want to know what you'd like to be able to capture with it.
 We believe that this deeper analysis helps users find more vulnerabilities, build trust with developers, and enforce code standards quickly.
 Let us know what you think about the results in the <a href="https://go.semgrep.dev/slack">Semgrep Community Slack</a>.

 <MoreHelp />